szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 }
 ```

 In this example, `greet` is globally scoped because it exists outside of the function, while `hello` is function scoped.
-These variables have different scopes or levels of access.
+These variables have different levels of access.
 To see what I mean, try running the code below in the editor:

 ```JavaScript
 var greet = "hey hi"